Aniruddha-VS/Blog-Fancy/src/content/posts/48-hours-in-munich.md

 **Total Estimated Budget**: €171-196 (excluding accommodation)

 This Munich itinerary maximizes your 48 hours with efficient routes while keeping costs manageable.
 All attractions are easily accessible via Munich's excellent public transportation system, making this a realistic schedule for fast-paced travelers exploring Bavaria's captivating capital.

+## Planning Your European Adventure

+Munich is just one of many incredible European cities to explore.
+If you're planning a multi-city trip, consider combining Munich with other European destinations:

+- <InternalLink slug="48-hours-in-vienna" /> - Just a 4-hour train ride from Munich, Vienna offers a completely different Central European experience
+- <InternalLink slug="48-hours-in-prague" /> - The Czech capital is just 6 hours by train from Munich
+- <InternalLink slug="48-hours-in-budapest" /> - The Hungarian capital is just 7 hours by train from Munich

+Each city offers its own unique charm and experiences, making Europe an endlessly fascinating continent to explore.